kwchurch/RAG/README.md

 <h4>RAG is not magic</h4>

 The output above conflates the two papers in places.
-It is also not clear that it understands the difference between similarities and differences.
+It is also not clear that it "understands" the difference between similarities and differences.

-It is tempting to attribute these issues to a lack of "understanding", but actually, many of the issues involve OCR challenges and unnecessarily complicated inputs.
+It is tempting to attribute these issues to a lack of "understanding," but actually, many of the issues involve OCR challenges and unnecessarily complicated inputs.

-There are a couple of issues with the example above:
+There are a couple of opportunities to improve the example above:
 <ol>
-  <li>OCR errors: garbage in &rarr; -> garbage out</li>
+  <li>OCR errors: garbage in &rarr; garbage out</li>
 <li>KISS: keep it simple, stupid:
   <ol>
-    <li>It is safer to process one file at a time, and<li>
+    <li>It is safer to process one file at a time, and</li>
     <li>decompose prompts into a series of simple subtasks</li>
   </ol>
 </li>